GibranDelgado/My-Spotify-Journey-deprecated/README.md

 ⚠️ **Note**

-The script may take a considerable amount of time to run.
-Please avoid interrupting the execution.
+**Main script may take a considerable amount of time to run.
+Please avoid interrupting the execution.**

 ## 📦 Install
 `pip install -r requirements.txt`